Adult Immunizations

 Vaccine How can I get this vaccine?

-Pneumococcal Conjugate (Pneu-C-13) Adults at higher risk require referral from a healthcare provider to Public Health Nursing (PHN) Office.
+Pneumococcal (Pneu-C-20) Adults under 65 at higher risk require referral from a healthcare provider to Public Health Nursing (PHN) Office.

 Pneumococcal Polysaccharide (Pneu-P-23)